HabiCrowd: A High Performance Simulator for Crowd-Aware Visual Navigation: Experiments

 Recall from Section~\ref{sec:dynamics model} that the computational complexity of iGibson-SN and HabiCrowd is $O(n)$.
-However, from Figure~\ref{fig:avg computational time}, we observe that the slope of HabiCrowd is considerably steeper than iGibson-SN's, indicating that the corresponding constant factor of HabiCrowd is significantly smaller than its counterpart.
+However, from Figure~\ref{fig:avg computational time}, we observe that the slope of iGibson-SN is considerably steeper than HabiCrowd's, indicating that the corresponding constant factor of HabiCrowd is significantly smaller than its counterpart.
 As a result, the computational efficiency advantage of HabiCrowd over iGibson-SN is preserved even when the number of humans scales up.

-\textbf{User Study.} We provide a user study with 28 participants and ask them to rate HabiCrowd, Isaac Sim, and iGibson-SN on four criteria: crowdedness, human model realism, scene realism, and daily familiarity.
+\textbf{User Study.} We provide a user study with {52} participants from diverse professions, such as designers, animators, developers, and marketers.
+We ask them to rate HabiCrowd, Isaac Sim, and iGibson-SN on four criteria: crowdedness, human model realism, scene realism, and daily familiarity.
 Figure~\ref{fig:user_study} shows that in all aspects, our simulator is preferred over iGibson-SN.
-Moreover, our simulator exhibits comparable metrics in terms of human model realism and scene realism compared to Isaac Sim.
-Our provided environments are also considered to be more crowded and daily familiar than Isaac Sim.
+In addition, HabiCrowd shows comparable levels of human model realism and scene realism, with a higher familiarity compared to Isaac Sim.

 \textbf{Human Poses Comparison.} We extract human poses from all datasets by using the PCT approach~\cite{geng2023human} and provide the qualitative analysis in Figure~\ref{fig:human_pose}.
 The findings reveal that our simulator showcases a greater degree of diversity in human poses when compared to the other simulators.
 Consequently, HabiCrowd captures a wider range of human pose variations, therefore, reflecting a more comprehensive representation of real-life human settings.